 b) Intermediate housing for sale; or

 that is provided outside of the general market, for those whose needs are not met by the market.
 Affordable housing which is funded by Government must remain affordable or alternatively there must be provision for the public subsidy to be repaid or recycled in the provision of new affordable housing”

-1.2.4 This definition does not materially affect the established and agreed meaning of social housing, as already set out in the SPPS and the Belfast LDP.
-However, the new definition provides a framework to enable the development of a wider range of intermediate housing products, as envisaged by the SPPS definition.
+1.2.2 This definition does not materially affect the established and agreed meaning of social housing, as previously set out in the SPPS and the Belfast LDP Plan Strategy.
+However, the new definition provides a framework to enable the development of a wider range of intermediate housing products.
 More detailed information on the types of affordable housing currently available in Belfast can be found in Section 3.3 of this SPG.

 1.3.1 The implementation of affordable housing requires a collaborative effort from a number of the key stakeholders.
 Their specific roles in relation to this are set out below.

 1.3.2 Belfast City Council is the planning authority, with responsibility to prepare the Local Development Plan (LDP) for the Belfast district, including associated planning objectives and policies.
 The Council determines the vast majority of individual planning applications within Belfast.
 The Council can negotiate details of affordable housing through the planning system and secure provision by means of “Section 76” planning agreements (s76 Agreements).